abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 }
 ````

-* This method only defines the custom properties of your entity.
+* This method only defines the **custom properties** of your entity.
-* Unfortunately, we can not utilize the fully type safety here (by referencing the `AppRole` entity).
+* Unfortunately, we can not utilize the fully **type safety** here (by referencing the `AppRole` entity).
 The best we can do is to use the `Title` name as type safe.
+This is because of EF Core migration system can not map two unrelated entity classes to the same database table.

 You've configured the custom property for your `DbContext` used by your application on the runtime.
 We also need to configure the `MigrationsDbContext`.